Making And Using A

 Step 6.

-to, or you can use your own.
+this tutorial.
+You can save these as presets if you want to, or you can use your own.

 On the Tools Options Palette:-